CumulusNetworks/docs/content/cumulus-netq-24/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Install-NetQ-Platform/HW-VM-clstr-op.md

 ---
-title: Choose a Virtual Machine for On-premises
+title: Choose a Virtual Machine for an On-premises Server Cluster
 author: Cumulus Networks
 weight: 111
 aliases: